angeling11/platzigram/README.md

 # Platzigram

 Django project developed during django's course at platzi.
 This is the app developed with some changes and improvements made by me.
-The most important was to dockerize the application.
+The most important was to dockerize the application:

+- Development environment.
+- Production environment with multi-stage builds.

 ## Development environment